-The recyclable will be sold to waste buyers within the Nakuru County and surrounding areas, organic matter could be sold to farmer for food or for use as compost while the rest can be taken to an approved dump-site/ sanitary landfill i.e. ash that will be generated by the incinerator.
-The third priority in the hierarchy of options is combustion of the waste that is not recyclable in order to produce energy.
-Finally, sanitary land filling will be the last option for the proponent to consider.
+The recyclable will be sold to waste buyers within the Nakuru County and surrounding areas, organic matter could be sold to farmer for food or for use as compost while the rest will be disposed of to an ash pit or can be taken to an approved dump-site/ sanitary landfill i.e. ash that will be generated by the incinerator.